Farmers’ Protest on Farm Bills

 Grounds of Protest:

-Farmers and politicians from the opposite described these acts as “anti-farmer laws” also say that these acts would leave farmers at the “mercy of corporates”.
+Farmers and politicians from the opposite described these acts as “anti-farmer laws” also said that these acts would leave farmers at the “mercy of corporates”.
 In other words, they want to say that there should be a bill on MSP (Minimum Support Price) so that corporations could not control the prices.

 The union of farmers claims that the laws will open the market and sell agricultural products outside the APMC (Agricultural Produce Market Committee) popularly known as mandis for farmers and believe that this will lead to the end of the mandi system.
 And also said that by allowing inter-state trade, they encourage electronic trading of agricultural produce.
-Further, the farmers believe that the laws will end their existing relationship with artisans (commission agents who act as middlemen by providing financial loans, ensuring timely procurement, and promising adequate prices for their crop).
+Further, the farmers believe that the laws will end their existing relationship with artisans (commission agents who act as middlemen by providing financial loans, ensuring timely procurement, and promising adequate prices for their crops).

 Mostly in Punjab and Haryana, farmers started protesting after the acts were introduced.
 After two months of protest, the union of farmers, mainly from Punjab and Haryana began a protest named ‘Dilli Chalo’ which involved thousands of farming union members marching towards Delhi, the nation’s capital.